alphagov/govuk-mobile-ios-app/README.md

 ### Rubocop

 The application uses Rubocop for lining Ruby code used in CI builds.
 To run this before pushing, make sure you have rubocop installed.
-This can be done with `gem install rubocop` although the prefered method is to use [Bundler](https://bundler.io/) and running `bundle install`
+This can be done with `gem install rubocop` although the prefered method is to install all Gems using [Bundler](https://bundler.io/) by running `bundle install`

-Once you have Rubocop installed, you can check the app with `rubocop -A`
+Once you have Rubocop installed, you can check the app with `bundle exec rubocop` or `rubocop` if you aren't using Bundler